EagleAction - Despite Penalties and Turnovers, BC Outlasts Louisville in Seesaw Matchup

 Jurkovec's pass for the streaking Williams popped right off the sophomore's pads and into the arms of Louisville linebacker Monty Montgomery.

 Luckily for BC, its defense stepped up after turnovers Saturday.
-The Eagles gave up a mere nine points on their nine turnovers.
+The Eagles gave up a mere nine points on their three giveaways.

 BC matched Louisville's score on its next drive, in large part thanks to a newfound run game.
 The Eagles came into the game tied for 128th nationally in rushing yards per game yet finished with 145 versus the Cardinals.
 BC running back Pat Garwo III ripped off a 26-yard run—one of seven Eagles rushing plays that went for 15 or more yards—and Flowers wisely tucked an intended double pass for a gain of 22 more yards.